 During the opening and closing plenary sessions of the General Assembly and during the formal committee sessions the PGA or Committee Chair keeps a list of delegations wishing to address the conference.
 This is known as a Speakers list.
 This list is pre-assigned by the organizers several months before MUNA.
-All teams are on the speakers list for the Opening Plenary while the speakers lists for the Closing Plenary and the Committee sessions will be based on requests made by teams during the event to give explanations of position or vote.
+All teams are on the speakers list for the Opening Plenary while the speakers list for the Closing Plenary and the Committee sessions will be based on requests made by teams during the event to give explanations of position or vote.

 Right of Reply (Opening and Closing Plenary only)

 During MUNA’s Opening and Closing Plenary Sessions, rules of procedure (or in some cases tradition) also allow a delegation a ‘Right of Reply’.
 This right of reply is only granted if there is a remark made by a delegation that is clearly offensive to another delegation.
 If a delegation simply disagrees with a statement made but the statement was not explicitly directed at another Member State, the President or Chair can deny the request.

-This Right of Reply statement is subject to a stricter time limit (1 minutes at MUNA) than the General Debate statement and typically can only be made at the end of the General Debate, when all delegations on the speakers list have had their opportunity to speak.
+This Right of Reply statement is subject to a time limit (1 minute at MUNA) than the General Debate statement and typically can only be made at the end of the General Debate when all delegations on the speakers list have had their opportunity to speak.
 In addition, the Rules of Procedure for the Winnipeg MUNA permit only one statement in reply per delegation.
 Given the time limitations at the Winnipeg MUNA, the ability to grant the Right of Reply will be at the discretion of the President/Chair.

 A delegate may request their Right of Reply by sending a message.
 The number of Replies granted will be at the discretion of the Chair given the time available and will be honoured in the order received.